-Neil Surkan’s debut poetry collection, On High, was published by McGill-Queen’s University Press.
-His chapbook, Super, Natural, was published by Anstruther Press.
-He is a PhD Candidate in the Department of English at the University of Calgary, where he is writing a creative dissertation (comprised of a collection of poems and a theoretical essay) that explores the relationship between poetry and activism: In what ways do poems inspire change?
+Neil Surkan is the author of On High (McGill-Queen's University Press, 2018) and the chapbooks Their Queer Tenderness (Knife-Fork-Book, 2020) and Super, Natural (Anstruther Press, 2017).
+A new poetry collection, Unbecoming, is forthcoming from McGill-Queen's University Press (2021).
+He is a PhD Candidate in the Department of English at the University of Calgary, where he is writing a creative dissertation (comprising a collection of poems and a theoretical essay) that explores the relationship between poetry and activism: In what ways do poems inspire change?
 How might poems go on the offensive?
 Must a poem be provocative to be proactive?

 Neil loves poems that make the world feel unfamiliar and, therefore, more precious — poems that merge vibrant descriptions, startling observations and intimations, and bewildering approaches to form.
 Poets who're influencing him right now include Ange Mlinko, Mark Ford, Sarah Howe, Michael Hofmann, Durs Grunbein, Tess Liem, A.E.
 Stallings, Tomas Tranströmer, Eduardo C. Corral, Natalie Diaz, Bill Knott, Natalie Shapero, Wendy Xu, Lisa Robertson, and Elizabeth Bishop.

 Not really.
 I was obsessed with playing in a band.
 We wrote our own songs — earnest pop horrors — and performed offensively long sets in creepy little cafes around the Okanagan Valley.
 I sang and played piano.
 Ocassionally, one of us would perform a spoken word poem while the others noodled around.
 I hope no recordings survive.